magento/merchdocs/src/stores/compliance-gdpr-google.md

 - Uses Google Analytics
 - Masks IP addresses to hide personal information
 - Has turned off Google Data Sharing
-- Does not use other Google services in conjunction with Google Analytics cookies.
+- Does not use other Google services in conjunction with Google Analytics cookies

 [1]: https://www.google.com/analytics/
 [2]: https://support.google.com/analytics/answer/3379636